mcmoodoo/mcmoodoo-blog/content/genlayer-intelligent-contracts.md

 ## Beyond Smart Contracts: The Rise of Intelligent Contracts

 <a href="https://docs.genlayer.com/developers/intelligent-contracts/introduction" target="_blank" rel="noopener noreferrer">GenLayer's Intelligent Contracts</a> are a natural next step in the evolution of blockchains.
 Unlike Smart Contracts which only speak code and require precise programming for exact rules and conditions, Intelligent Contracts leverage LLMs for real-time data retrieval and natural language processing.

+When I first encountered the concept, I was blown away—it was hard to believe that anyone could bridge the deterministic nature of blockchains with the inherently non-deterministic behavior of LLMs.

 To summarize, Intelligent Contracts offer:

 ```mermaid
 graph LR